lurgh/infinitive-jkp717/README.md

   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
   * MQTT: potentially add a "system ID" and maybe support a read-only option
   * MQTT: add homeassitant discovery topics for the Climate entities
+  * MQTT: controls to change overrideDuration
+  * MQTT: add discovery topics for per-zone overrideDuration and add to Climate config
+  * Consider moving the per-zone "bonus" sensors into a single JSON attributes object compatible with Climate

 This README has been updated with some info about this fork but more needs to be written.